Wealthy Armenians Join the Dubai Land Rush

 In 2014, Afrikyan filed a disclosure listing only an apartment and a private garage at an unknown location.
 His 2016 disclosure, when he moved to the State Revenue Committee, listed the same two properties.

-  The data also lists three apartments in the 5-star Address Downtown Hotel in downtown Dubai; a one-bedroom flat at that address is currently listed at about $570,000-$810,000.
+The data also lists four apartments in the 5-star Address Downtown Hotel in downtown Dubai; a one-bedroom flat at that address is currently listed at about $570,000-$810,000.
 Hetq was unable to contact Afrikyan by phone.
 Two government sources tell Hetq he left for the US after Armenia’s “Velvet Revolution” in the spring of 2018.

 Former Mining Executives Are Neighbors

 Maxim Hakobyan (no relation to Hakob Hakobyan, mentioned above) once played a pivotal role in Armenia’s mining sector.
 He was the chief executive officer and 12.5 percent shareholder of the Zangezur Copper Molybdenum Combine (ZCMC).
 His son Vahe Hakobyan was a member of Parliament from 2004-2013 and also served as governor of Syunik Province.

 In the spring of 2014, when ZCMC was 60 percent owned by the German Cronimet Mining company, Maxim Hakobyan was dismissed as chief executive officer and replaced by Neil Stevenson, an Australian.
 The company’s chief accountant, Aristakes Nersisyan, and commercial director, Artsruni Avetisyan, were also dismissed.